luisjuan9697/microsvc/README.md

 ## Introduction

-This project demonstrates setting up a DevSecOps pipeline for deploying a three-tier application on AWS.
+This project demonstrates setting up a DevSecOps pipeline for deploying a stateless application on AWS.
 The focus is on creating a CI/CD pipeline, enhancing observability, and ensuring high availability using Docker, Jenkins, AWS, Terraform, and Kubernetes.

 ## Objectives